-Updated by William Bauer almost 9 years ago
+Updated by William Bauer over 9 years ago

 I have upgraded three very different systems from build 134 to OpenIndiana (build 147), and have installed a clean OpenIndiana VM in VirtualBox.
 All four exhibit this bug not only with DVD/CD drives, but with USB hard drives and flash drives, both read-only and read-write.
 The Console User profile does nothing to mitigate the problem.
 You can only unmount as root (i.e. pfexec).
 And yes, all are console logins.
 All have also been 64-bit, although with Solaris that is a less significant issue than with others...!

 Immediately upon inserting a disc, flash, or USB drive, it displays a "cannot mount" error, but mounts it anyway, and you cannot unmount/eject except as I described above.
 This is such a significant annoyance that I have gone back to my 134 install.
 So sad, because OI looks to be a nice project, and all my apps and scripts work otherwise unhindered.